CatChenal/Geocoders_Comparison/README.md

 *  [ArcGis](https://geopy.readthedocs.io/en/stable/#ArcGis): [ERSI ArcGIS API](https://developers.arcgis.com/rest/geocode/api-reference/overview-world-geocoding-service.htm)
 *  [AzureMaps](https://geopy.readthedocs.io/en/stable/#azuremaps): [Microsoft Azure Maps API](https://docs.microsoft.com/en-us/azure/azure-maps/index)

-(Due to an unresolved glitch, I use the ```requests``` library to access AzureMaps.)

 ## Why I setup this comparison:
 In another application, I was using the New York City boroughs bounding boxes to impute missing borough names for records with geolocation information.
 The most expert GIS users among you would certainly predict scattershot results from such a "corner-cutting" approach, but initially I thought mine was a brilliant way to prevent over 85,000 requests...

-After a first pass, some entries were still not imputed despite clearly belonging to a particular borough.
-So something was wrong!
-The first reason is that bounding boxes are supposed to cover a geographical area, so a lot of information is lost, hence my idea turned out quite dopey...
-The other reason &mdash; granted one would really need to work with bounding boxes &mdash; is that, depending on the geolocating service, the geolocation coordinates - for the same query - could be quite different both for point locations and their bounding boxes.

-Needless to say, I had to trash my <del>brilliant</del> **novice** processing shortcut; instead, I used clustering for borough name imputation.
+After I found out about the official territorial boundaries (shapefiles), I trashed the box solution!

+Yet, in the intervening time I checked several services for speed and limits and I found out response differences between some geocoders...for the same query, so I investigated!

-The [**notebook** in ./GeocodersComparison/](./GeocodersComparison/Report_Items.iynb) shows how to retrieve the data and functions.
+The [**Procedures notebook**](./notebooks/GeocodersComparison/Procedures.iynb) shows how to retrieve the data and call the functions.

 # The main conclusion from this comparison:

+* Who is the best of all four?
+ 1. **Nominatim**: Star of the glorious open-source community (see the data on Cleopatra's Needle in Central Park);
+ 2. **GoogleV3**: not OS, but similar results to Nominatim
+ 3. ArcGis: the least wrong of the worse two
+ 4. AzureMaps: Oh come on! &#128534;

+* No hedging!
-Depending on the geolocating service used AND the location queried, the geolocation coordinates will be WRONG.
+Depending on the geolocating service used AND the location queried, the geolocation coordinates will be WRONG; better not switch service!

-As I have not checked all available geocoding services - there are to date, 47 of them available via geopy - I cannot rank them, especially since none of them can be set as an absolute ground-truth.
-However, my comparison shows that some are more consistent that the others, namely **Nominatim** and **GoogleV3**.
-ArcGis usually returns the largest bounding boxes, and AzureMaps has - literally - "far out" results on several locations.
+Out of curiousity, I wonder how AzureMaps would fare against all geocoders...

+Speaking of which:
+At the time of this report, **April 2019**, there are 21 geocoding services available in geopy (excluding What3Words):

+The number of pairwise comparisons needed is 210.
+This would require **51 more reports like this one**, which uses the python code in GeocoderComparison that compares only four geocoders.

 ## Following is the complete report: